changeworld/azure-docs.pl-pl/articles/iot-pnp/quickstart-connect-pnp-device-solution-csharp.md

     Enter any key to finish
     ```

-1. Przejdź do terminalu _urządzenia_ , zobaczysz, że polecenie zostało potwierdzone:
+1. Przejdź do terminalu _urządzenia,_ zobaczysz, że polecenie zostało potwierdzone:

     ```cmd/sh
     Command - blink was invoked from the service